-The Cayman Islands is a British Overseas Territory located in the Western Caribbean, approximately 470 miles south west of Miami.
+The Cayman Islands is a British Overseas Territory located in the Western Caribbean, approximately 470 miles southwest of Miami.
 The jurisdiction is renowned for its leading financial services sector, robust tourism industry, modern infrastructure and high standard of living that make residing and working in this tropical locale both convenient and enjoyable.
-The country is largely tax-neutral; there are no corporate, capital gains, personal income or property taxes.
+The country is largely tax-neutral; there are no corporate, capital gains, personal income, sales or property taxes.

 DOING BUSINESS IN THE CAYMAN ISLANDS